ChalmersGU-data-structure-courses/dsabook/src/04-sorting-naive/07-optimisations.md

-## Optimizing Sort Algorithms with Code Tuning
+## Optimizing sort algorithms with code tuning

 Since sorting is such an important application, it is natural for programmers to want to optimize their sorting code to run faster.
 Of